 The 2010-2016 case study

-Hoenig keeps returning to one stretch.
+Hoenig keeps returning to one particular stretch.
 “While they were doing quantitative easing en masse during those years, real productivity in the economy went flat and real wage increases went flat.
 You had to have, you had to be an asset holder to be a winner.”
-The Fed’s balance sheet ballooned, asset markets ripped, and the wage earner standing outside the asset economy got nothing for the wait.
+The Fed’s balance sheet ballooned, asset markets ripped, and wage earners standing outside the asset economy got nothing for the wait.

 The data today rhymes

 Hoenig’s deeper claim is about what this gap does to a country.
 “Over time it undermines the very fabric of your society.
 And then you really find yourself in trouble, and the division becomes quite bitter.
 And I think, as a nation, you become less of a nation.”
-That carries weight beyond a market call.
+That carries weight well beyond a market call.
 It functions as a civic warning, and it lines up with what historians have long observed about monetary debasements: the wealth gap they produce gets metabolized into politics.

 He pairs that with a rent-seeking diagnosis.
-When powerful interests are protected from market consequences, Hoenig argues, “the rent seekers come out in mass.
+When powerful interests are shielded from market consequences, Hoenig argues, “the rent seekers come out in mass.
 And if the more powerful that rent seeker is, the more they win versus the rest.”
 Cheap money is rocket fuel for that dynamic.
-The biggest balance sheets borrow the most cheaply, buy back the most stock, and acquire the most competitors.
+The biggest balance sheets borrow most cheaply, buy back the most stock, and acquire the most competitors.

 Intentions versus outcomes